 Congenital nephrotic syndrome

-Congenital nephrotic syndrome is a disorder passed down through families in which a baby develops protein in the urine and swelling of the body.
-Congenital means it is present from birth.
-However, this group of disorders also includes nephrotic syndrome that occurs in the first 3 months of life.
+Congenital nephrotic syndrome is a disorder that is passed down through families in which a baby develops protein in the urine and swelling of the body.

 Nephrotic syndrome - congenital